memgraph/docs/products/memgraph/v0.51.0/reference_guide/query-modules.md

 Each query module can define multiple procedures.
 Both of our examples define a single procedure creatively named `procedure`.

+If you want to change the directory in which Memgraph searches for query modules, just change the `--query-modules-directory` flag in the main configuration file (`/etc/memgraph/memgraph.conf`) or supply it as a command-line parameter (e.g. when using Docker).

 ### Syntax for Calling Procedures